HDB Home Loan vs Bank Loan: 2026 Singapore Guide | Nexus

 Scenario B assumes the borrower reprices or refinances at every lock-in expiry to maintain a sub-1.65% rate.
 If the loan reverts to a 4.0% board rate for any sustained period, the total cost can exceed Scenario A. Figures illustrative only.

-The gap is roughly S$255 per month and ~S$77,000 in total interest — meaningful, but conditional.
-It only materialises if the borrower actively reprices at every lock-in expiry.
-If the loan drifts onto a 4.0% board rate for two or three years, the entire saving is erased.
+The gap is roughly S$255 per month and ~S$77,000 in total interest.
+That's real money, but it comes with a condition.
+It only shows up if you reprice at every lock-in expiry.
+Let the loan drift onto a 4.0% board rate for two or three years and the whole saving is gone.

-Worth noting: the bank loan example assumes a flat 1.55% rate across 25 years, which is the best case.
-Real outcomes sit somewhere between Scenario A and Scenario B depending on how disciplined the repricing is.
-A borrower who reprices three times across 25 years will land closer to the bank figure.
-A borrower who reprices once and forgets will land closer to HDB — or worse.
+Worth being honest about this: the bank example assumes a flat 1.55% across all 25 years, which is the best case you'll ever get.
+Real outcomes land somewhere between Scenario A and Scenario B, and where you land depends on how disciplined you are about repricing.
+Reprice three times over 25 years and you'll come out close to the bank figure.
+Reprice once and forget about it, and you'll end up closer to HDB, or worse.

 “A bank loan is cheaper than HDB only in the hands of a borrower who reprices on schedule.
 Left alone, it is more expensive.”